Nightwatch (1997 film)

-Nightwatch is a 1997 American horror thriller film directed by Ole Bornedal and starring Ewan McGregor, Patricia Arquette, Josh Brolin, Lauren Graham and Nick Nolte.
+Nightwatch is a 1997 American thriller film directed by Ole Bornedal, written by Bornedal and Steven Soderbergh, and starring Ewan McGregor, Patricia Arquette, Josh Brolin, Lauren Graham and Nick Nolte.
 It was written by Bornedal and Steven Soderbergh.
 It is a remake of the 1994 Danish film of the same name, which was also directed by Bornedal.

 Plot

 Law student Martin Bells is hired as a night watchman at a hospital morgue.
 A string of gruesome prostitute murders committed by a necrophiliac serial killer quickly point to him as the lead suspect in the investigation carried out by Inspector Thomas Cray.
 At the same time, Martin slowly discovers clues that point to the real perpetrator.